 - How’d you find out about Compassion?

-- Would you tell us about your sponsored children?
+- Would you tell us about the children you sponsor?

 Lunch was anything but a solemn time.
 These students were funny, joyful, hilarious — teasing each other, and “breaking in” the new member of their group.